 As an introvert, you might think that your personality traits will go against you during your job search, assuming that all hiring managers want loud and outgoing characters that will be the life and soul of the office.

+But that isn’t necessarily true.
 You don’t have to push yourself to the limit to fit into a career that isn’t right for you!
 Instead, there are hundreds of other opportunities where you can thrive in the workplace, ensuring your best qualities are used to the fullest extent.

 If you’re a science lover who wants to focus on studying microscopic life forms and processes, becoming a microbiologist could be perfect for you.
-To succeed in this role, you’ll need great attention to detail and a degree in biology, biomedical sciences or microbiology.
+To succeed in this role, you’ll need a great attention to detail and a degree in biology, biomedical sciences or microbiology.

-2. IT Technician
+2. IT technician

 Aside from answering troubleshooting requests from your colleagues, you’ll spend most of your working day with just your computer screen (and your IT pals, if you’re part of a larger team).
 The plus side?
 Most of the problem-solving can be resolved from the comfort of your own desk!

 Introverts tend to be the best photographers as they have the ability to sit and reflect on their surroundings.
 They have the patience to analyse and often see the world through a different lens to extroverts.
-If you are skilled in this department and want to hide behind a camera, you can make a decent living off it, too!
+If you’re skilled in this department and want to hide behind a camera, you can make a decent living off it, too!